 Given the competitive nature of today’s channel industry, it’s important to not only position yourself as a thought-leader but as a solution provider: A strategic partner that adds value and contributes to a more productive, successful channel relationship.

-The following tips are aimed to breathe new light into your sales and marketing strategy with channel partners:
+The following tips are aimed to breathe new light into your channel sales and channel marketing strategy with channel partners:

 1.)
 Leverage your channel partner’s digital networks